 Receiving a steady handful of extra visitors each day may not seem like much, but when those visitor streams are combined over months or years of consistent effort, they multiply in size, all while blogging at a steady pace and without increasing budget.
 Let me emphasize that: your blog traffic continues to increase each month without increasing your budget.

-What would you rather buy, $2.50 for a single visitor via ads, or 10 new visitors per week for years to come via blogging?
+What would you rather buy, $2.50 for a single visitor via ads, or 300 new visitors per week for years to come via a blog post?
 With ads, you’re renting visitors.
 With content, you’re owning a lifetime flow of visitors.

 Part 4/6: Link & SEO Strategy